 …this is arguably the most ‘normal’ camping in France if there is such a benchmark.
 It is somewhere south of Chateauroux on the road towards Limoges.
-This town was about as far south as we could get behind the wheel of the old Def since leaving Poix de Picardie this morning.
+This town was about as far south as we could get, in terms of distance, behind the wheel of the old Def since leaving Poix de Picardie this morning.

-> We followed some smaller roads and elected to park up while we still had a bit of daylight.
+We followed some smaller roads and elected to park up while we still had a bit of daylight.
 Actually, more to the point, the Springboks were playing rugby this afternoon and there was a good chance of catching the kick-off!

 Camping Les Chambons is right beside the river Creuse near the village of St Marcel (kickass name – but not, incidentally, the reason to stop here).
 There is a bar/restaurant and a small ablution block.
 Beyond that, the grassed pitches are fairly level and there is an electricity hook-up.